To write more, you need to read less.

 A lot of successful authors write in between other jobs.
 On the train before work and after work.
 At lunch time.
 At night.
 Early in the morning before the day really begins.
 (Totally not me!)

 If you’re struggling to get enough writing done, don’t think that you have to get it done all at once or you’ll become discouraged and not want to write at all.

 Give yourself a treat and read once the writing is done.

 And give yourself a break.
 It’s hard.
 But over time, if you can write regularly, whenever you can fit it in, you will get there.
 And before you know it… you’ll have finished.
 Yay!

 While it is important to read, make sure you don’t read so much that you don’t write.

-I hope you found this blog helpful.
+I hope you found this post on how to stop reading and start writing helpful.
 I’d like to know your thoughts so please comment below.

 Don’t forget to check out my author page www.lezaodowd.com.

 You can find my debut novel Ebook ‘The Other Side‘ here at amazon.com.